 Your Tenure and Promotion File

-During Summer 2018, we will transition to an online platform - Interfolio Review, Promotion and Tenure (Interfolio RPT).
+During Summer 2018, PLU Rank and Tenure transitioned to an online platform, Interfolio Review, Promotion and Tenure (RPT).
+Candidates assemble required materials for teaching, scholarship and service and will transfer materials into their case packet in Interfolio.